 First off, I’m not anti-treats.
 I am anti-junk treats.
-If you’re going to give your pets extra goodies, make ‘em count.
-Too many pet treats are calorie grenades laden with sugar and fat blowing up our pet’s waistlines and destroying their health.
-Choose low-calorie, no-sugar goodies that provide a health benefit.
-I like single ingredient treats such as sweet potato and blueberry bites or functional treats that provide a bonus such as helping to keep teeth clean or promote mobility.
+If you’re going to give your pets extra goodies, make them count.
+Too many pet treats are “calorie grenades” laden with sugar and fat blowing up our pet’s waistlines and destroying their health.
+Choose low-calorie, no-sugar food rewards that provide a health benefit (“functional treats”).
+I prefer crunchy vegetables such as baby carrots, or sliced cucumbers and zucchini for dogs.

 Whatever treats you give, be sure to count those additional calories.
-Many pet owners feed the proper amount of food but sabotage their efforts by adding one or two snacks throughout the day.
-As few as 30 extra calories per day means your pet gains over three pounds in a year!
+Many pet owners feed the proper amount of pet food but sabotage their efforts by adding one or two snacks throughout the day.
+As few as 30 extra calories per day means your pet could gain over three pounds in a year!

 Better yet, dogs don’t do division.
-Break treats into pee-wee pieces and divvy them out whenever your pet earns it.
+Break treats into small pieces and offer them whenever your pet earns it.

 4) Vital Veggies

-As an alternative to highly-processed store-bought treats, try offering baby carrots, green beans, celery, broccoli, cucumbers, sliced apples and bananas or ice cubes.
+As an alternative to highly-processed store-bought treats, try offering baby carrots, green beans, celery, broccoli, cucumbers, zucchini, sliced apples, blueberries, or bananas.
 These naturally nutritious tasty tidbits are a healthy option for many dogs.
-For cats, try a flake of salmon or tuna when you’re feeling generous.
-While you’re at it, put down the potato chips and share a carrot with your pooch.
-You’ll both be healthier for it.
+For cats, try a flake of salmon or tuna.

 5) Hustle for Health

-When it comes to living a long, pain-and disease-free life, research proves our most powerful partner is daily exercise.
-Speaking of partners, anyone with a dog has a built-in, no-excuse exercise buddy.
+When it comes to living a long, pain- and disease-free life, research proves our most powerful partner is daily aerobic activity.
+Speaking of partners, anyone with a dog has a built-in, no-excuse exercise buddy!

 6) Smart Supplements

 L-carnitine has been shown to aid weight loss and promote lean muscle mass.
-I’ve been prescribing (and taking) l-carnitine for over fifteen years and been impressed with the results.
+I’ve been prescribing (and taking) l-carnitine for over twenty years and am impressed with the results.
 Ask your veterinarian if either (or both) of these supplements make sense for your pet’s condition.

 7) Cut Down the Carbs

 Most of the pet dogs and cats I treat for don’t need a high-carbohydrate diet.
-Yet that’s exactly what most of us feed our pets.
-Many diets contain 60% or more carbohydrates when you analyze the food label.
-Look for low- or no-grain options with a protein source as the first ingredient, especially for cats needing to slim down.
-As a general rule, I recommend trying a higher protein / low carb diet first for weight loss in my patients.
+Yet that’s exactly what many of us feed our pets.
+Many pet diets contain 60% or more carbohydrates when you analyze the food label.
+As a general rule, I recommend starting with a higher protein / lower carb / higher fiber formulation for weight loss in most of my patients.

 It’s the responsibility of each of us to help our pets maintain a healthy weight.
-Just as you’d never walk your dog without a collar and leash or allow them to eat only pizza and ice cream (which many would love!), it’s up to pet owners to feed healthy, nutritious foods and treats and exercise daily.
-By using these seven simple suggestions, you’ll be on your way to your pet’s best – and healthiest – year yet!
+Just as you’d never walk your dog without a collar and leash or allow them to eat only pizza and ice cream, it’s up to pet owners to feed healthy, nutritious foods and treats and exercise daily.
+By applying these seven simple suggestions, you’ll be on your way to your pet’s best – and healthiest – year yet!